Montreal Expos: Relationship with the Toronto Blue Jays

 The Toronto Blue Jays joined the American League as an expansion franchise in 1977, and one year later met the Expos for the first time in an exhibition contest, the first of an annual series that became known as the Pearson Cup.
 The Expos won that first game, 5–4, in front of 20,221 fans on June 29.
 Eight annual exhibitions (except for 1981, due to the strike) were played between 1978 and 1986, as each team won three games, with two contests ending as ties.
-The teams did not meet again until 1997: With the advent of interleague play that year the first regular season meetings were held between the two ballclubs.
-The games boosted attendance in both Montreal and Toronto, but the two teams failed to develop a serious rivalry.
+The teams did not meet again until 1997 which was the advent of interleague play that year and the first regular season meetings were held between the two ballclubs.
+The games boosted attendance in both Montreal and Toronto.

 John McHale, then president of the Expos, was a strong proponent of adding a second Canadian Major League team, in Toronto.
 The Expos remained Canada's most popular team until their mid-1980s downturn coincided with the Blue Jays' rise, culminating in the Jays' first American League East division championship, in 1985.
-At the same time, the Blue Jays grew perturbed that the Expos were able to air their games in several markets in southern Ontario—such as Windsor, Belleville, and Toronto itself.
+At the same time, the Blue Jays grew perturbed that the Expos were able to air most of their games in several markets in southern Ontario—such as Windsor, Belleville, and Toronto itself.
 The Jays lobbied MLB to designate southern Ontario as their exclusive home television territory.
 Bronfman opposed the request, as he feared that shutting the Expos out of Canada's largest and most lucrative television market would limit the team's fan base.
-As a part of the territorial changes, MLB allowed the Expos to air 15 games in the Jays' television market for free, and purchase the rights to air additional games.
+MLB sided with the Blue Jays as a part of the territorial changes, allowing the Expos to air only 15 games in the Jays' television market for free and having to purchase the rights to air additional games.
 For the remainder of their existence, the Expos only had full broadcast rights in Quebec and Atlantic Canada.
 The loss of viewership in southern Ontario diminished the Expos' ability to attract sponsors and corporate partners.
+Longtime Expos play-by-play broadcaster Dave Van Horne later argued that the loss of badly needed corporate support "really started a long, downward spiral" for the team.
 Indeed, Keri later wrote that the Expos miscalculated when they considered the Blue Jays an ally rather than a potential threat, and missed a chance to cement their right to air their games across Canada.
 Keri added that the loss of this revenue stream, along with "many other poor business decisions" over the years, made it difficult for the Expos to be viable in Montreal.
-Longtime Expos play-by-play broadcaster Dave Van Horne later argued that the loss of badly-needed corporate support "really started a long, downward spiral" for the team.